zzzgit/element/examples/docs/en-US/table.md

 ### Summary row

 For table of numbers, you can add an extra row at the table footer displaying each column's sum.
 :::demo You can add the summary row by setting `show-summary` to `true`.
 By default, for the summary row, the first column does not sum anything up but always displays 'Sum' (you can configure the displayed text using `sum-text`), while other columns sum every number in that column up and display them.
 You can of course define your own sum behaviour.
-To do so, pass a method to `summary-method`, which returns an array, and each element of the returned array will be displayed in the columns of the summary row.
+To do so, pass a method to `summary-method`, which returns an array, and each jade of the returned array will be displayed in the columns of the summary row.
 The second table of this example is a detailed demo.
 ```html
 <template>
   <el-table